BrewBlox/brewblox-documentation/docs/dev/migration/influxdb.md

-# From InfluxDB to Victoria Metrics
+# InfluxDB To Victoria Metrics

 In august 2021, Brewblox switched its history database from InfluxDB to Victoria Metrics.
 For the reasoning behind this change, see the [decision document](../decisions/20210718_victoria_metrics.md).